November 29, Reading 3 – John 21

 These are some steadfast words.

-Whether he is in glory or not, Pilate here stands strong in his affirmation of the truth of Jesus.
+Whether he will be found in glory or not, Pilate here stands strong in his affirmation of the truth of Jesus.

 THE KING OF THE JEWS

-Pilate had been pushed around, politically manipulated, by the Jewish chief priests and teachers of the law, the leaders of the church gunning for Jesus.
+Pilate had been pushed around, politically manipulated, by the Jewish chief priests and teachers of the law, the leaders of the church who were gunning for Jesus, literally baying for His blood.

-Whether Pilate became a believer, whether he grasped the depths of what it meant for Jesus to be King – That’s not the point here.
+Whether Pilate became a believer, whether he grasped the depths of what it meant for Jesus to be King of the Jews – That’s not what matters here.

-Jesus was the true King of the Jews.
-God’s people called through Abraham.
+Jesus was the King of the Jews, of Israel.
+God’s people called through Abraham, through Isaac and then Jacob.

-And He is the true King of God’s people, who brought blessing to all nations through Abraham.
+Jesus is the true King of God’s people.
+Bringing blessing to all nations through Abraham, the promise to Abraham.

 Jesus is King!